koverton/solace-monitoring-extension/README.md

 ```

 It is best practice to randomly generate your hash-key rather than entering something yourself.
-The hash-key you use to encrypt the password must also be saved, we recommend adding to the
+The hash-key you use to encrypt the password must also be saved, we recommend adding it to the
-MachineAgent commandline by including the following flag definition:
+MachineAgent commandline as the env-property `appdynamics.extensions.key`.
+Typically you will
-> java -Dappdynamics.extensions.key=na1jFUKT8euDXp1p7bgwIxhI6ZESLylz ...

-If for any reason you cannot set the property on the MachineAgent commandline it can alternatively
-be added to the extension's config.yml as the value for the configuration `encryption-key`
-for each server configuration specifying `encrypted-password`.

-Typically you will have other definitions, for example:
+have other definitions, for example:
 ```bash
  java -Dappdynamics.agent.applicationName=<appname> \
       -Dappdynamics.agent.tierName=<app-teir> \
       -Dappdynamics.extensions.key=<your-hash-key> \
       -jar $ADAGENT_HOME/machineagent.jar
 ```

+If for any reason you cannot set this property via the MachineAgent commandline it can alternatively
+be added to the extension's config.yml as the server configuration `encryption-key`.
+Note this
+must be present for each server configuration specifying `encrypted-password`.

 ## Directory Structure